-Provides advocacy and skill building for Native American Families who are involved in Child Protective Cases or are at risk for involvement.
+Advocacy and Skill Building – Help for Native American families who are involved in Child Protective Cases or are at risk for involvement.

-Provides Family Group Decision Making – Helping families keep children from out of home placement by bringing a key family member together to develop a plan for their future.
+Family Team Meetings – Helping families keep children from out of home placement by bringing key family members together to develop a plan for their future.

-Provides Protective Payee Program – Assisting at-risk families with budgeting of monthly bills and ensuring that the immediate needs of their children are met first and foremost.
+Protective Payee Programming – Assisting at-risk families with budgeting of monthly bills and ensuring that the immediate needs of their children are met first and foremost.